 If you can find a room available at this ryokan snap it up as it is by far the most popular ryokan in all of Takayama.

 2. Most popular 4-Star hotel: Best Western Hotel Takayama

 After a 4 star experience?
-The Best Western Hotel has beautiful, sophisticated decor and their rooms are air-conditioned and soundproofed.
+The Best Western Hotel has beautiful, sophisticated decor and its rooms are air-conditioned and soundproofed.
 Why not enjoy the luxury of a hotel stay at a pretty decent price (much cheaper than ryokans).
 Location is fabulous and breakfast is great as well.

 3. Most popular 3-Star hotel: Country Hotel Takayama

 The Country Hotel is one of the best sellers when it comes to hotel stays in Takayama.
 Whilst the hotel is pretty standard, it is the affordable price tag on the rooms that make this hotel so popular.
-So if you don't mind going without the luxury and prefer to find cheaper accommodation, then this is the one for you.
+So if you don't mind going without luxury, and prefer to find cheaper accommodation, then this is the one for you.